GustavStartupRecruiter/GustavStartupRecruiter/README.md

 - 👋 Hi, I’m @GustavStartupRecruiter
 - 👀 I’m interested in learning new perspectives and ideas
 - 🌱 I'm currently learning more about tech recruitment and various tech-related areas
-- 💞️ I’m looking to collaborate on helping you to get in contact with amazing startups
+- 💞️ I’m looking to collaborate on helping you to get in contact with amazing startups in Stockholm
 - 📫 How to reach me https://www.linkedin.com/in/gustavdalen/

 <!---